Fall porch ideas – 18 gorgeous autumnal looks for a warm welcome

 Of course, fall isn’t all about leaves and pumpkins.
 The season comes with a whole wealth of hardy, long lasting organic elements that are easy to forage for your decor, often after having fallen from trees and thus limiting the need to disturb your surroundings.

-Take notes from your fall table decor ideas and layer multiple types of flora.
+Take notes from your other fall craft ideas and layer multiple types of flora.
 'Think scale and texture with autumnal arrangements,’ says Bird.
 ‘Large leaves look wonderful mixed with berries, nuts and cones.’

 As temperatures dip, your log store gets its time to shine.
 If it’s located on your porch, show it some appreciation by making a decorative feature out of it.
 Stacked up logs already communicate an autumnal aesthetic, so why not make them the backdrop to a seating nook, adding pumpkins and gourds into the mix.